TomerFi/jpms-migration-playground/README.md

 - The non-modular jar [foo](/foo), is given to us (without the source files).
 - The non-modular jar [bar](/bar), is not given to us, nor do we need it.

-Our goal is to convert the non-modular jar for `foo`, to a modular one.
+Our goal is to convert the non-modular jar for `foo`, to a modular one so that `baz` can be devloped as fully modular project.

 ### Create a module-info descriptor